kayahr/wastelib/doc/formats/map.md

 Those values are required to parse a map correctly.
 In particular:

 - the map block itself does not reliably expose its total length
-- the tile map offset is external metadata
+- the offset of the tile-map header is external metadata
 - the map size only appears later inside the map-info structure, but the parser already needs it before that point

 See [EXE Format](exe.md) for the structure and locations of those tables.